ahmedaref-1/ArefOS/README.md

 **8. Mutex (Mutual Exclusion)**: ArefRTOS includes support for Mutexes, which serve as a locking mechanism to protect critical sections of code.
 This ensures that only one task can access a shared resource at a time.

 With these features, ArefRTOS version 5.x is well-equipped to handle a wide range of real-time applications, ensuring efficient task management, resource utilization, and responsiveness in your embedded systems.

+# Examples from ArefOS:
+## ![01.Round Robin Scheduling]ArefOS
+/01.
+Round Robin Example.mp4)
+The system begins by executing the Idle Task until a SysTick interrupt occurs every 1ms.
+ArefRTOS Scheduler selects the next task in line, starting with Task1, and allocates it a 1ms time slice.
+Context switches between tasks are facilitated using PENDSV.
+The process continues in sequence, with Task2 and Task3, showing the ArefRTOS's smooth concurrency.

+## 02.Preemptive Scheduling:
+Preemptive scheduling is showcased with four tasks prioritized from highest (Task4) to lowest (Task1).
+Task1 is initially active but is preempted by Task2 due to its higher priority.
+This preemption chain continues as Task2 activates Task3, and Task3 activates Task4.
+After Task4 completes, the scheduler returns to Task3, then Task2, and finally Task1, demonstrating ArefRTOS's seamless operation.

+## 03.Mutex and Priority Inheritance:
+Four tasks with descending priority participate.
+Task1 requests Mutex one and activates Task2.
+Task2, with higher priority, takes precedence.
+When Task4 requests Mutex one, currently held by Task1, priority inversion occurs, and Task1 inherits Task4's priority.
+Task1 resumes when Mutex one is released, and priorities are restored.
+This example illustrates Mutex usage, priority inversion, and the priority inheritance technique in ArefRTOS.

 ## Getting Started 🛠️